amm009uk/esp8266/README.md

-# Sonoff Basic
+# ESP8266

-### This project assumes you know what a "sonoff Basic" device is and how to upload code to it.
+### This project assumes you know what a "ESP8266" device is and how to upload code to it

 -------------------------------------------------------------------------------------------------------------
 ## Features

-- Custom firmware to take greater control and integrate with an MQTT Broker.
-The Broker would typically integrate with your Home Automation system.
-In my case I use openHAB
+- Custom firmware to take full control and integrate with an MQTT Broker.
+The Broker would typically integrate with your Home Automation system

+- One firmware to support multiple devices:
+      SonOff Basic
+      SonOff Dual
+      Sonoff 4CH
+      Sonoff Light
+      One motion, One temperature & Up to four reed switches (door/window type)

 - Device will respond to:
-    1. MQTT message
+    1. MQTT messages
-    2. Onboard toggle
+    2. Onboard switches
     3. GPIO-14 switch if connected

-- WiFi or MQTT drop outs are handled automatically
+- WiFi or MQTT drop outs automatically handled

+- OTA updates

 -------------------------------------------------------------------------------------------------------------
 ## Version
-1.0 Initial version
+3.5 Initial version
-1.1 Testing completed
-1.2 Updated README
-1.3 Added IP lookup
-1.4 Added over the air serial output with Telnet (RemoteDebug library)
-1.5 Moved web page to PROGMEM
-1.6 Upgraded to Arduino 6.x
-1.7 Minor stability changes
-1.8 Removed RemoteDebug library

 -------------------------------------------------------------------------------------------------------------
 ## Device Setup